munificent/craftinginterpreters/book/classes-and-instances.md

 for the class's name. *Declaring* the variable adds it to the scope but recall from [a previous chapter][scope] that we can't *use* the variable until it's *defined*.
 For classes, we define the variable before the body.
-That way, users can refer to the containing class inside the bodies of methods.
-That's useful for things like factory methods.
+That way, users can refer to the containing class inside the bodies of its own methods.
+That's useful for things like factory methods that produce new instances of the class.

 [scope]: local-variables.html#another-scope-edge-case